Insurance & Other Third-Party Payers

 Insurance

-HSA/FSA cards are accepted for all services.
+HSA/FSA cards are accepted for all psychotherapy services, supplements, and labs.

 For psychotherapy, I use a service called Mentaya to submit claims to your insurance to leverage your out-of-network benefits.
+Check your benefits using the tool below.

-What are out-of-network benefits?
+What are out-of-network (OON) benefits?

 If your insurance plan offers out-of-network benefits, it means they will cover a portion of the cost when you see a therapist who doesn't have a direct contract with your insurance company.

 Out-of-network benefits give you the flexibility to choose a therapist based on your needs and preferences, not just those in-network.
+That gives you more freedom for which providers you want to see.

-If you have met your deductible or have a really good policy that will cover a large portion of therapy, you may choose to see me at River Hollow Mental Health, which is also located in Logan or online.
-Please note that using your insurance requires a formal diagnosis which will permanently go on your medical record.
-If you don't think you'll meet your deductible by the end of the year, I advise paying the cash rate and not going through insurance.
-The financial cost will be about the same, in most cases.
+If you have met your deductible or have a really good in-network policy that will cover a large portion of therapy, you may choose to see me at River Hollow Mental Health, which is also located in Logan or online.
+Please note that we only offer psychotherapy sessions at River Hollow.
+No nutrition or other holistic services are offered.
+So while it may be cheaper for you, it is a lesser service.

 Other Third-Party Payers